jsapede/ohmigo-ha-pelletstove/README.md

 ### temperature correction offset

-for "on the fly" changing the target temperature we need to implement a correction offset on the external temperature sensor (we earlier named ETC) in the form of a "input number" helper :
+for "on the fly" changing the target temperature target we need to implement a correction offset on the external temperature sensor (we earlier named ETC) in the form of a "input number" helper :

 Entity is set at : `input_number.etc`